 The CVRP is the basic version of the route planning problem.
 This problem made up of a single distribution center (depot) and a set of customers with some amount of demands which must be delivered from the depot via a set of K homogeneous fleet.
-The objective of this problem is to establish the distribution routes which is involving assignment customers including their demands to corresponding vehicles and determining trip sequences to all customers which need minimum total travelled distance without violating maximum capacity constraint of each vehicle.
-In graph theory, VRP can be defined as G = (N, E), where N means a set of customers and a single depot ($N = \{0, ..., n\}$), and E is the edge set ($E = \{(i, j) : i, j \in N\}$).
-Node 0 mention the depot as the beginning and ending point of the trips.
-The rest nodes represent the customers whose known delivery demand d_i .
-Each customer must be visited in single time by exactly one vehicle.
-Every vehicle has an exact and identic capacity.
-The vehicle will travel node by node where the distance from node i to node j is defined by $d{ij} > 0$.
-The total delivery demand of the customers belong to a route must less than the maximum vehicle's capacity of Q_k .
-The mathematical model of VRP has presented in Fisher & Jaikumar [9].
+The objective of this problem is to establish the distribution routes which is involving assignment customers including their demands to corresponding vehicles and determining trip sequences to all customers which need minimum total travelled distance without violating maximum context customers and a single depot ($N = \{0, ..., n\}$), and E is the context customer E in the context customer and a single depot (E in E in E in odes represent the customers whose known delivery demand E is the context customer must be visited in single time by exactly one verifically capacity.
+The vehicle will travel node by node where the distance from node E to node E is defined by E in the customers whose known delivery demand of the customers belong to a route must less than the maximum vehicle's capacity of E in mathematical model of VRP has presented in Fisher & Jaikumar [9].
 For further information about the VRP variants and some solution approaches, the readers suggested to gather more information in [39]-[42].